Jonathan Kestenbaum, Baron Kestenbaum

 Jonathan Andrew Kestenbaum, Baron Kestenbaum (born 5 August 1959) is a Director of JPMorgan Japanese Investment Trust plc, and a Director of Five Arrows Limited.
-He is also the Chancellor of The University of Plymouth, and a member of the House of Lords.
+He was previously the Chancellor of The University of Plymouth, and a member of the House of Lords.
 Until 2022, he was the Chief Operating Officer of the listed investment trust, RIT Capital Partners plc.

 Kestenbaum is a great-grandson of Joseph Breuer, and a great-great-great-grandson of Samson Raphael Hirsch and of Eliezer Liepman Philip Prins.
 He is a former Chief Executive of The National Endowment for Science, Technology and the Arts (NESTA).
 He was created a life peer in 2011 as Baron Kestenbaum of Foxcote in the County of Somerset, and sits on the Labour benches.

 Early life and education

 Kestenbaum was born in Tokyo, in Japan, and is British.
 Both his parents' families fled Nazi Germany – first to the United States, then Japan.
 The family moved to the UK in 1964 when he was five years old.

 Kestenbaum graduated from the London School of Economics where he read Economics and Anthropology, and then pursued postgraduate study at Cambridge University in the Department of Anthropology.
-He completed an MA in Education at The Hebrew University of Jerusalem, and was subsequently awarded a research scholarship in Education at the Hebrew University.
+He completed an MA in education at The Hebrew University of Jerusalem, and was subsequently awarded a research scholarship in Education at the Hebrew University.

+Kestenbaum served in the Israel Defense Forces where he received the army's "Outstanding Soldier Award".
+The National reported on previously unreleased diary entries from his service period, in which he wrote “Among the soldiers, there is a depressing routine of almost wild abandon.
+Everybody here makes up their own rules".
+He took part in imposing a "brutal curfew" as part of a policy of humiliation on the town of Kabatiya, occupied Palestine.
+The diary entries described the detention of Palestinian civilians for curfew violations, including a nine-year-old boy and an elderly family.

 On his return to the UK, Kestenbaum earned an MBA with distinction from the Cass Business School.
 He is a graduate of the Cabinet Office Top Management Programme and a graduate of the Strategic Agility Programme at Harvard Business School.
 He has an Honorary Doctorate in Technology from the University of Plymouth, and is an Honorary Fellow of the Royal College of Art.